 Curriculum and Instruction (M.Ed.)

-This master's program is designed to enhance the professional curricular and instructional competencies of individuals who work with children, youth and adults.
+Designed to enhance the professional curricular and instructional competencies of individuals who work with children, youth, and adults.

 Individualized curriculum enables students to pursue 12 additional semester hours of graduate study tailored to their needs and interests.